 - Sweet Potato Black Bean Chili

-6. On Friday nights, we usually eat out.
-After a full week of cooking & eating nourishing meals, I like to think we deserve it!
-It’s nice to get out of the kitchen and relax, and it’s possible to still make choices that make you feel good when you go out to eat.
-For example, this past Friday we went out to eat and both got pizza.
-I genuinely love veggies, so I usually try to order something that still includes some of those colorful foods.
+Last weekend we went out for pizza.
+I got a veggie pizza and I was perfectly satisfied!
+We even split an appetizer of pretzels and cheese dip beforehand.
 You don’t have to order a sad, dry salad or steamed veggies every time you go out to eat.
 Live a little!
-Like I said, once you stop labeling foods as “good” and “bad”, the better your relationship with food will be, and the less out of control you will feel when you are around those “unhealthy” foods.
-Becoming an intuitive eater and giving yourself permission to eat a wide variety of foods without guilt doesn’t happen overnight.
-Check out the IE articles I linked previously if you want some guidance or support, or buy the Intuitive Eating Book to help you get started.
+Like I mentioned before, once you stop labeling foods as “good” and “bad”, the better your relationship with food will be.
+As a result, you will feel less out of control when you are around the foods you previously categorized as “bad”.
+Becoming an intuitive eater and giving yourself permission to eat a variety of foods without guilt does not happen overnight.
+Check out the IE articles I linked previously if you need extra guidance or support, or buy the Intuitive Eating Book to help you get started.

 Sample Meal Plan #2:

 As far as meal prepping goes, I personally don’t like making a ton of the same meals in advance, tossing them in Tupperware and eating them all week long.
 That just isn’t appetizing to me.
 I prefer to prep small components of my meals ahead of time so they are that much quicker to assemble on busy weeknights.